ewanng/fizzbuzz-task/readme.md

 ### Overview:

 Simple FizzBuzz Python program that generates a FizzBuzz sequence based on user-defined input.
-Adhering to the given business and development requirements.

 ### The fizzbuzz project folder contains: